Frequently Asked Questions

 What role is Friends of the Drew Forest playing in the legal situation between Drew and Madison?

 In the summer of 2022, Drew University filed a legal motion asking the Superior Court of New Jersey to revise Madison Borough's affordable housing obligation.
 Friends of the Drew Forest and thousands of residents feel it is vital that someone speak for the Forest.
 The Friends filed an amicus brief with the court outlining many reasons why the forest is precious and is not a suitable location for housing developments.
 More information can be found here.
+Nearly two years later in May 2024 a trial was held to determine the Realistic Development Potential of the available Drew lands.
+Friends of the Drew Forest, participated by providing an attorney and expert testimony on the environmental and ecological value of the Forest.
+The judge’s decision is pending.

 Have you brought in experts?